Skip to main content

+In HTML <detail> and <summary> tags can be used to collapse sections of text that a reader can choose to expand.
 This is useful to include technical details or other content that not every user may appreciate but the information will be available for those who are interested.
-These tags, however, do not work natively in markdown meaning Hugo can’t use <detail>
+These tags, however, do not work natively in markdown meaning Hugo can’t use <detail> and <summary> directly but can be used as a shortcode.
+In this article we will be creating our own details shortcode.

 Here is an example of what we will be building: